Crafty.c

 Crafty.e("Annoying").annoying("I'm an orange...");

-in the example above the field _message is local to the entity.
-That is, if you create many entities with the Annoying component they can all have different values for _message.
+In the examples above the field _message is local to the entity.
+That is, if you create many entities with the Annoying component, they can all have different values for _message.
 That is because it is a simple value, and simple values are copied by value.
-If however the field had been an object or array, the value would have been shared by all entities with the component because complex types are copied by reference in javascript.
-This is probably not what you want and the following example demonstrates how to work around it:
+If however the field had been an object or array, the value would have been shared by all entities with the component, because complex types are copied by reference in javascript.
+This is probably not what you want and the following example demonstrates how to work around it.

 Crafty.c("MyComponent", {